-- The objective is to fire at the closest range practicable in order to reduce the risk of non-lethal wounding.
-Accuracy with a single shot is important to achieve an immediate humane death. - A deer should only be shot at when: - o it is stationary and can be clearly seen and recognised o it is within the effective range of the firearm and ammunition being used o a humane kill is probable.
-If in doubt, do NOT shoot. - Ensure there are no other deer behind the target animal that may be wounded by the shot passing through the target. - Although deer are comparatively large animals, the vital areas targeted for clean killing are small.
-Shooters should be highly skilled and experienced at shooting and be able to accurately judge distance, wind direction and speed and have a thorough knowledge of the firearm and ammunition being used. - Where specialist equipment such as thermal and/or night vision equipment is used for control programs, shooters must be familiar and competent with the operation and use of equipment prior to operations being undertaken. - The shooter must aim either at the head, to destroy the major centres at the back of the brain near the spinal cord or, at the chest, to destroy the heart, lungs and greater blood vessels.
-This can be achieved by one of the following methods (see also Figure 1).
+• The objective is to fire at the closest range practicable in order to reduce the risk of nonlethal wounding.
+Accuracy with a single shot is important to achieve an immediate, and therefore, humane death.

+- A donkey should only be shot at when: - o it is stationary and can be clearly seen and recognised; - o it is within the effective range of the firearm and ammunition being used; and - o a humane kill is probable. - o if in doubt, do NOT shoot. - Ensure there are no other donkeys behind the target animal that may be wounded by the shot passing through the target. - Although donkeys are comparatively large animals, the vital areas targeted for clean killing are small.
+Shooters should be highly skilled and experienced at shooting and be able to accurately judge distance, wind direction and speed and have a thorough knowledge of the firearm and ammunition being used. - The shooter must aim either at the head, to destroy the major centres at the back of the brain near the spinal cord, or at the chest, to destroy the heart, lungs and greater blood vessels.
+This can be achieved by one of the following methods see Figure 1.

-Head Shots
+Head shot